 Taking to the glistening waters for some Lake Tahoe boating is exhilarating and thrilling and comes with a few rules and regulations to keep the experience pleasurable for everyone on the lake.
 The Tahoe Regional Planning Agency (TRPA) has launched Blue Boating, a comprehensive guide to Lake Tahoe boating safety and regulation.
 This establishes a 600-foot no-wake zone from the shore around the entire lake and includes a posted speed limit of 5 MPH, enforced by patrol boats.
 Areas marked with white buoys indicate underwater obstructions, and the buoys should be kept between the vessel and the shoreline.
 Also, see this site for more boating information.
+New regulations that came into effect in 2018 and are being phased in my age require you to pass an approved boating safety examination and to carry a lifetime California Boater Card.
+You can find more information on safety courses here.

 Despite the generally safe conditions afforded by Lake Tahoe, boaters need to be prepared for dangerous situations.
 When out in the water, you should ensure your vessel is equipped with the safety equipment required by federal law.
 Such items include life jackets, fire extinguishers, a whistle, a bell or horn, a visual distress signal or flare, a ventilation duct allowing for proper ventilation of inboard gasoline engines and a backfire flame arrestor for inboard engines.